 Rise of the Arts

-David Johnson always knew that growth would happen.
-He, along with Tom Williams, work out of the Boxcar Gallery painting an array of realist and social scenes, Johnson lately with the palette knife in rich textures and colors and Williams capturing the Works Progress Administration style of working-class people within the rugged setting of the town.
+David Johnsen always knew that growth would happen.
+He, along with Tom Williams, work out of the Boxcar Gallery painting an array of realist and social scenes, Johnsen lately with the palette knife in rich textures and colors and Williams capturing the Works Progress Administration style of working-class people within the rugged setting of the town.
 They split time in the studio by mornings and afternoons, leaving alternating time to draw inspiration from the world around them.
-Johnson wears a neat beard, is warm and zen-like and lines bunch around his eyes when he smiles.
+Johnsen wears a neat beard, is warm and zen-like and lines bunch around his eyes when he smiles.
 He shows us the back patio of their gallery.
 It’s the east-facing side of the row of buildings with the iconic view of the Book Cliffs along the West Tavaputs Plateau in the near background, and the railroad lines in the immediate foreground.

 Something about this place draws and catches the eye.
-Johnson, Williams and co-arts-pioneers David Dornan and Marilou Kundmueller bought buildings here and launched an arts festival when no one else was looking at Helper.
+Johnsen, Williams and co-arts-pioneers David Dornan and Marilou Kundmueller bought buildings here and launched an arts festival when no one else was looking at Helper.

 Now, people are looking and more artists are joining the community.